 So, is this question about Exposure sliders worth asking—and testing?

 Absolutely!
-If we want to refine our workflows for re-creating ‘filmic looks’ then we need to understand how closely our software tools mimic the response of ‘getting it in camera’.
+If we want to refine our workflows for re-creating ‘filmic looks’ then we need to understand how closely our software tools mimic the response of ‘getting it in-camera’.
 If the Exposure sliders are hocus-pocus, that’s worth knowing.

-One of the nice things to come out of this test, is I found a plug-in whose Exposure slider nicely mimics what happens on the Iris of a lens… even if you use it with non-RAW, flat-recorded images.
+One of the nice things to come out of this test is I found a plug-in whose Exposure slider nicely mimics what happens on the Iris of a lens… even if you use it with non-RAW, flat-recorded images.
 The plug-in is Film Convert and we’ve taken a look at an earlier version of the Film Convert plug-in.

 Do YOU want to work with me to recreate this test using ARRI, Sony or RED?

 I’ll be happy to work with your footage and do a comparison of the different Exposure sliders of the different cameras shooting RAW.
-Here’s what you need to do re-create this test.
+Here’s what you need to do to re-create this test.

 - Reach out to me via the Contact Us form and let me know you want to be involved.

 - Once I give you the go-ahead (so we don’t have multiple Members using the same camera)… Shoot a grayscale ramp, ideally with blacks around 20 IRE and the whites hitting around 80 IRE at a fairly wide open T-Stop.
 If you’re shooting a display (as opposed to a printed card), it must be set to gamma 1.0.
 If you’re shooting an FSI display, turn off both the 1D and 3D LUTs (which will also bypass your gamma settings).

 - Let me know your: ISO setting and your RAW settings.

 - Record a sweep of the iris going from wide open to all the way stopped down